xpgo/obsidian-folder-note-plugin/README.md

 ### 0.3.0

 - Automatically generate card-view of folder overview (Experimental).
+Use {{FOLDER_BRIEF}} in the note content setting.

 ### 0.2.5